openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

    <http://openstack.redhat.com/Quickstart>`_ to install and setup
    OpenStack.

-2. Install the savanna-api service with,
+2. Install the sahara-api service with,

 .. sourcecode:: console

-     $ yum install openstack-savanna
+     $ yum install openstack-sahara
 ..

-3. Configure the savanna-api service to your liking.
-The configuration file is located in ``/etc/savanna/savanna.conf``.
+3. Configure the sahara-api service to your liking.
+The configuration file is located in ``/etc/sahara/sahara.conf``.

-4. Start the savanna-api service with,
+4. Start the sahara-api service with,

 .. sourcecode:: console

-     $ service openstack-savanna-api start
+     $ service openstack-sahara-api start
 ..